Sharmidas201/Alzheimer-Stage-Detection/README.md

 ReLU activation functions
 Fully connected (dense) layers for classification Training and Validation
-The dataset is split into training and validation sets (80-20 split).
+The dataset is split into training,testing and validation sets .
 The model is trained using the CrossEntropyLoss and Adam optimizer.
 Early stopping is implemented to prevent overfitting.

-Evaluation
+The training process includes:

+Initializing the model
+Defining the loss function and optimizer
+Training the model for a specified number of epochs Evaluating the model on the validation set
+Saving the best model based on validation loss Evaluation
-The model's performance is evaluated using accuracy, precision, and recall metrics.
-A confusion matrix is also plotted to visualize the classification results.
+The model's performance is evaluated using:

+Accuracy, precision, and recall metrics for each class Confusion matrix to visualize classification results Plots of training and validation loss, and validation accuracy
-Usage
-To train the model, run the training script:

-bash
-Copy code
-python train.py
-To evaluate the model, run the evaluation script:

-bash
-Copy code
-python evaluate.py
-To predict on a new image, use the prediction script:

-bash
-Copy code
-python predict.py --image_path path_to_image
-Results
-Training and validation loss, as well as validation accuracy, are plotted after training.
-The model achieves high accuracy in classifying the images into the respective categories.
+The results include:

+Training and validation loss plots
+Validation accuracy plot
+Confusion matrix for classification results
+Metrics for each class (accuracy, precision, recall)